Better Call Saul: Broadcast

+Streaming

-In December 2013, Netflix announced that the entire first season would be available for streaming in the U.S. after the airing of the first-season finale, and in Latin America and Europe each episode would be available a few days after the episode airs in the U.S. However, the first season was not released on Netflix in the U.S. until February 1, 2016.
+In December 2013, Netflix announced that the entire first season would be available for streaming in the U.S. after the airing of the first-season finale, and in Latin America and Europe each episode would be available a few days after the episode aired in the U.S. However, the first season was not released on Netflix in the U.S. until February 1, 2016.
 Internationally, episodes of the second season became available the day after they aired in the U.S.

 Netflix would be the exclusive video-on-demand provider for the series and made the content available in all its territories, except for Australia and New Zealand.
 In Australia, Better Call Saul premiered on the streaming service Stan on February 9, 2015, acting as the service's flagship program.
 In New Zealand, the show was exclusive to the video-on-demand service Lightbox before moving to Neon in 2020 when both services were merged.
 The episodes were available for viewing within three days of broadcast in the U.S.

-In the United Kingdom and Ireland, the series was acquired by Netflix on December 16, 2013, and the first episode premiered on February 9, 2015, with the second episode released the following day.
+In the United Kingdom and Ireland, the series was acquired by Netflix on December 16, 2013.
+The first episode premiered on February 9, 2015, with the second episode released the following day.
 Every subsequent episode was released each week thereafter.
 In Ireland, the series began airing on Irish TV network TG4 on October 18, 2022.
 In India, the series was broadcast on Colors Infinity within 24 hours of the U.S. broadcast.

 During the final season's run in 2022, each episode would be available to stream the day they premiered on AMC+, AMC's streaming service which first launched in June 2020.
 The sixth season premiere resulted in the biggest day of new subscriber sign-ups for AMC+, and by the mid-season finale episodic viewership on the streaming service rose by 61%.
 Upon the release of the series finale, the app experienced an outage, causing many users to be logged out.
 AMC later reported that first-day viewing numbers for the finale on AMC+ was four times as big as the season premiere, and called the series' final season the highest acquisition driver in the history of the streaming service.

+Home media

+Each season would be released on Blu-ray and DVD.
+A limited edition Blu-ray set for the first season was also released with 3D packaging and a postcard vinyl of the Better Call Saul theme song by Junior Brown.
+The complete series was issued on Blu-ray and DVD in region 1 on December 6, 2022, which spanned 19 discs and included 70 hours of bonus features.